kemiolamudzengi/Academic-Webpage/content/authors/admin/_index.md

 ---

 My dad is a storyteller and my mom is a community builder.
-As their progeny, I fuse the two; I build communities by telling stories.
+As their progeny, I fuse the two; I tell stories as I build learning communities.\
-I was born in Nigeria, raised in the United States, and now Canada is my home.
+I was born in Nigeria, raised in the United States, and now Canada is were my heart dwells. \
-I’m an engineer, scientist, and educator.
+I’m an educator and researcher. \
+As an educator, I teach introductory programming and visualization courses at UBC.
+In this role I explore ways to remove barriers that impede learning and develop support structures that address common misconceptions.
+As a researcher, I study the socio-emotional factors that influence learning.
-I teach computing courses and study how to identify and address barriers to cultivating inclusive and supportive communities of teaching and learning
+My goal is to create and cultivate inclusive and supportive communities of teaching and learning in computing.
-As I investigate the barriers that impede learning, I look for opportunities to equip students with the skills necessary to succeed.
+To this end, I
+- coordinate our teaching assistant training program
+- organize conferences, workshops, and support groups for faculty
+- conduct research, explore pedagogy, teach students, and (of course) tell stories